chromium/chromium/docs/security/shepherd.md

      platforms, we do also want to provide those teams visibility.
 If deemed necessary they can create a bug in their tracker, that should be tracked as a child bug to the original report we received in the Chromium tracker.
-   * For Mesa driver bugs, please cc: robclark@ and msturner@ for visibility for ChromeOS.
+   * For Mesa driver bugs, please cc: robdclark@ and msturner@ for visibility for ChromeOS.
-   * For Mali driver bugs, please cc: aygupta@, bcreasey@, asdl-kfc@ from Android, mjstokes@ and layog@ from Pixel GPU, and robclark@ and msturner@ from ChromeOS GPU.
+   * For Mali driver bugs, please cc: aygupta@, bcreasey@, asdl-kfc@ from Android, mjstokes@ and layog@ from Pixel GPU, and robdclark@ and msturner@ from ChromeOS GPU.

 ### Shift handoff